Search This Blog

 Native American Place Names

-It has been 190 years since the Treaty of Chicago (1833) required the Potawatomi, Chippewa and Ottawa peoples to vacate their lands and move west of the Mississippi River.
+It has been 190 years since the forced removal of the Potawatomi, Chippewa, and Ottawa peoples from their lands and their relocation west of the Mississippi River following the Treaty of Chicago (1833).

 Today, local place names hold reminders of Native peoples, the original stewards of the land on which we live.